0xk2/syncvote-fe/README.md

 - Tearing down a building going from top to bottom!
 - Building new one going from bottom to top!
+- Dont abuse `component` folder to put all fragment, it complicate the code

 ## License